Schiiss/blog/_posts/2025-11-11-databricks-mcp-catalog-the-missing-operational-layer-for-enterprise-agents.md

 Then iterate on use cases as the opportunities show up.

 One area where this does feel tangible today is with the sensor data we collect from our pipelines.
-We are already well underway a build out of an anomaly detection layer (both a rules-based engine and an ML classifier, e.g., XGBoost).
+We are already well underway on a build out of an anomaly detection layer (both a rules-based engine and an ML classifier, e.g., XGBoost).
 But once an anomaly is flagged, an operator still has to go and validate whether it is real or explainable.
 This is a highly manual workflow that often requires switching between SCADA, historian data, Maximo, and inspection/maintenance logs.

 An MCP-connected agent could replicate the exact steps an experienced operator takes to triage the anomaly but do it in seconds instead of minutes or hours.